sonyagreen/continuous_deployment_talk/README.md

 We ship big things too.
 Here's what the average user-noticable but fairly routine/well tested feature Use graphs more to show the dropoff feeling.
+When there's more than just a small splash, the support team will start amassing what we call an "incident report" - PR/issues already known, prp, tldr, canned responses.

 One time, we shipped a UI change to our Issues feature.
 This change happened in the beginning of April.